 The Cardiovascular Center at Boston Medical Center offers state-of-the-art diagnostic and treatment services for a full range of cardiac diseases and conditions, with expertise in interventional cardiology, coronary artery disease, cardiomyopathy (heart failure), arrhythmia, non-invasive imaging and preventive cardiology.
 The Center’s multidisciplinary team is committed to providing clinical excellence, innovation and compassionate patient care.

 We are nationally recognized for our interventional procedures, including balloon angioplasty and stents, but we know that the best medicine is preventive medicine.
-Thus, we offer a variety of medically supervised exercise and lifestyle-modification programs to help people prone to heart disease lower their risk through physical activity and nutritional counseling.
-These programs include the Cardiovascular Risk Reduction and Rehabilitation Program, the Exercise Training Consultation Program, the Lipid Program, and the Smoking Cessation Program.
+Thus, our preventive cardiology programs are designed to prevent heart and vascular disease.
+We offer a variety of medically supervised exercise and lifestyle-modification programs to help people prone to heart disease lower their risk through physical activity and nutritional counseling, and use the most appropriate medications when needed to further reduce risk.
+These programs include the Cardiac Rehabilitation Program, Vascular Exercise Program, and the Lipid Clinic.

 The Vascular Center at Boston Medical Center offers treatment for a variety of peripheral vascular diseases, venous diseases, sasospastic diseases and lymphedema.

 In addition to the main cardiology clinic, you can find contact information for specialty clinics here.

 Boston Medical Center is an international referral center that provides multi-disciplinary diagnosis and treatment of all types of amyloidosis, a rare group of diseases.

 The Arrhythmia Center diagnoses and treats all types of abnormal or irregular heart rhythms.